lucytheboss/Hit-Song-Predictor/README.md

 - **Data Proxy**: Spotify popularity was used as a proxy for Apple Music performance due to API limitations.
 User behavior may differ between platforms.
 - **External Factors**: The model explains 70% of the variance.
 The remaining 30% is likely driven by unmeasured external factors such as marketing budgets, TikTok trends, and social media buzz.
 - **Future Work**: Incorporating social media sentiment analysis (NLP) could improve the model's accuracy.

----

-### 📸 How to prepare the images
-To make this README look great, you need to create an `images` folder in your project and add two screenshots:

-1.  **`duration_plot.png`**: Go to your Jupyter Notebook, find the Boxplot showing the 5 duration bins, and save it as an image.
-2.  **`dashboard_screenshot.png`**: Run your Streamlit app, take a screenshot of the interface (showing the sliders and the prediction score), and save it.